alexgibson/notify.js/README.md

 Notify.js
 =========

 A handy wrapper for using the [Web Notifications API](http://www.w3.org/TR/notifications/).
 Notify.js automatically requests user permission to display notifications and handles associated API events for you.
-It also provides a few extra useful convenience methods.
+It also provides a few extra useful convenience methods and callbacks.

 Installation
 ---------------------------------------